“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 “Mere imperial troops would not have had access to that kind of information.
 That would have only been known to Admirals and their associates, as they freely cavort with the aristocracy in a way that none below their rank are truly able to.
 So there was no need to interrogate the lower ranking survivors.
 Simply put, I trust the girl’s information.
 I believe we should act on it.
 By the time more overt signs of its veracity manifest themselves we may be too late to take advantage.”

 Nagavanshi was prepared for the questioning.
 After all, she did not get to her own position without being meticulously confident in her words.
 As necessary as intelligence agents and internal security were for the Union, the power invested in them meant that not just anybody could be given the position.
-Her predecessors had each been politically purged after a year in office.
+Her predecessors had each been politically purged from their offices.
+It was a lot of power to afford anyone.

 Jayasankar grinned.
 “Good answer.
 But I know that there is more being left unsaid.”